 Update - 8:11 p.m.

 More results are in, and Democratic candidate Lou Lang has received 2,146 votes while challenger Vincent Romano has 1,160 votes.
 So far, 27 of the 34 precincts have reported.

 Also, 39 of the 44 precincts have reported for Skokie's electricity referendum and 4,120 have voted 'Yes,' or about 71 percent, while 1,658 voted 'No,' or 28.7 percent.

 UPDATE - 7:46 p.m.

 A whopping 1,550 people have voted 'Yes' for Skokie's Electricity Referendum, or about 70 percent, while 643 have voted 'No,' or about 29 percent.
 Only 17 of the 44 precincts have reported.

-Also, Democrat Lou Lang currently has 1,347 votes while Republican Vincent Romano has 746.
+Also, Lou Lang currently has 1,347 votes while challenger Vincent Romano has 746.
 So far, 17 of the 34 precincts have reported.

 Editor's note - We will be updating this page throughout the evening with live results on Skokie's Electrical Aggregation Referendum.
 Simply hit refresh for the latest information.

 In light of Summer 2011 power outages leaving residents disgruntled, the village is offering voters a chance to decide if Skokie should aggregate its electricity.
 According to the village, electric aggregation allows Skokie to "seek bids for the provision of aggregate electricity supply services to these customers, in hopes that the selected rate will be lower than the standard rate offered by ComEd."